 - Schools and universities are places of protection from violence.

 - Education informs young people about their rights and responsibilities as global citizens in the world.
-It allows for individuals to gain a deeper understanding of the world.

 - Education helps young people become critical, aware and able citizens – agents of future development.